Canon 850D vs Olympus PEN-F

 It is notable that the 850D has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The 850D is a recent model that features in the current product line-up of Canon.
-In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the PEN-F from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 850D and PEN-F can be found, respectively, in the Canon 850D Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Is the Canon 850D better than the Olympus PEN-F or vice versa?
 The listing below highlights the relative strengths of the two models.